Wauseon Council OKs native grass area at Homecoming Park - Fulton County Expositor

 During Monday evening’s meeting, Wauseon City Council discussed the recommendation from the Park Board to implement native grasslands in Homecoming Park.

 Council President Scott Stiriz explained that the public works department would have less mowing to do if a section of the park became grasslands.
-Councilor Steve Schneider stated that he did “not think people will be in favor.”
+Councilor Steve Schneider stated that he did “not think people will be in favor” of native grasslands in the entire park.
+He later said he was in favor a small area of native grasses.

 Councilor Sarah Heising suggested “trying a smaller section” of the park and getting public feedback on this change.
 Heising also noted that although this would cut down on mowing, the public works department would have other maintenance to do to a native grassland including “weed maintenance and trash clean up”.